Adasaurus: Classification

 Adasaurus is a member of Dromaeosauridae, a group that is closely related to living birds.
 When erected by Barsbold in 1983, Velociraptorinae was conceived as a group containing Velociraptor and closely related species that were characterized by their smaller size and long-narrow snouts.
-However, Barsbold did not include Adasaurus in the group, instead, he placed it within the Dromaeosaurinae.
+However, Barsbold did not include Adasaurus in the group; instead, he placed it within the Dromaeosaurinae.
 It was not until 1998 that this group was defined as a clade by Paul Sereno.
 Sereno defined the group as all dromaeosaurids more closely related to Velociraptor than to Dromaeosaurus.
-Kubota and Barsbold in 2006 during their rexamination of Adasaurus found this taxon to be more closely related to Velociraptor than other dromaeosaurids.
+Kubota and Barsbold in 2006 during their reexamination of Adasaurus found this taxon to be more closely related to Velociraptor than other dromaeosaurids.
 The traditional view of the Velociraptorinae commonly included Velociraptor, Tsaagan and Linheraptor, which are known from complete skulls, however, most analyses vary widely regarding which species are actually velociraptorines and which are dromaeosaurines.
 Turner and colleagues in 2012 supported a traditional, monophyletic composition of Velociraptorinae.
 However, some studies found a very different group of dromaeosaurids in Velociraptorinae, such as Longrich and Currie in 2009, which recovered Deinonychus outside of the Velociraptorine and Dromaeosaurinae.
 Traditionally, Adasaurus was assigned to the Dromaeosaurinae, which includes giant, heavily built animals such as Achillobator and Utahraptor but several analyses have suggested that it belongs to the Velociraptorinae instead.

 Below is a cladogram based on the phylogenetic analysis conducted by James G. Napoli and colleagues in 2021: